ghanique/universal-job-board/README.md

 - **GraphQL API** for seamless data querying and filtering.
 - Support for **component-based architecture** in frontend frameworks (React, Vue, Angular, etc.) and **platform-agnostic cloud computing skills** (AWS, Azure, GCP).

+### **Next Steps**
+1. Implement the `ats.graphql` schema and resolvers.
+2. Create the `atsService.js` to handle:
+   - Workflow management.
+   - Candidate matching logic (e.g., comparing `skills`).
+3. Build a basic front-end component (`ATSDashboard.vue`) to manage the applicant pipeline.
+4. Document the workflow for contributing to ATS-specific features.

+Let me know if you'd like help setting up any specific files or parts of the ATS!

 ## **Schemas**

 ### **Applicant Schema**